-Instructions for subscribing to gnuplot mailing lists may be found via the gnuplot development website http://sourceforge.net/projects/gnuplot gnuplot-info@lists.sourceforge.net
+Instructions for subscribing to gnuplot mailing lists may be found via the gnuplot development website on SourceForge http://sourceforge.net/projects/gnuplot

 Please note that before you write to any of the gnuplot mailing lists you must first subscribe to the list.
 This helps reduce the amount of spam.